 Tour du Mont Blanc, 2018

-In July 2018, I will be traveling to Switzerland, Italy, and France to hike the Tour du Mont Blanc, a circumnavigation of Mont Blanc massif in the Alps.
+In July 2018, I traveled to Switzerland, Italy, and France to hike the Tour du Mont Blanc, a circumnavigation of Mont Blanc massif in the Alps.
 If you want to see what goes into planning a TMB hike (or want to try it yourself), check out my original post (and follow-up post) on The Trek.

 Long Trail, 2018